 Ben Stevenson OBE —

-Ben Stevenson served as Artistic Director of Houston Ballet from 1976-2003, raising the company to an internationally acclaimed ensemble.
+Ben Stevenson served as artistic director of Houston Ballet from 1976-2003, raising the company from a regional troupe of twenty-eight dancers to an internationally acclaimed ensemble of over fifty artists.

-Ben has received numerous awards for his choreography, including gold medals at the International Ballet Competitions of 1972, 1982, and 1986.
-In 2003, he was appointed Artistic Director Emeritus of Houston Ballet, and the company’s affiliated school was renamed Houston Ballet’s Ben Stevenson Academy.
-In 2003, Ben assumed the artistic directorship of Texas Ballet Theater.
+Mr. Stevenson has received numerous awards for his choreography, including three gold medals at the International Ballet Competitions of 1972, 1982, and 1986.

 In July 2003, Mr. Stevenson assumed the artistic directorship of Texas Ballet Theater in Fort Worth, Texas.